Consumer Medicine Information

 types of seizures, ranging from mild to severe.

 Lyrica belongs to a group of medicines called anticonvulsants.
-These drugs are thought to work by controlling brain chemicals
+These medicines are thought to work by controlling brain chemicals

 which send signals to nerves so that seizures do not happen.